lcardsvr/pandas-challenge/README.md

 The repository for this project is called pandas-challenge.
 Inside this repository, the folder PyCitySchools was created as requested.

-Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.
+Using Pandas and Jupyter Notebook, the report was created as required.
+Two observable trends are presented in the conclusions below.

 ## Local Government Area (LGA) Summary